valderman/selda/README.md

 ---------------

 Selda queries are run in the `SeldaT` monad transformer.
 Any `MonadIO` can be extended with database capabilities.
+Throughout this tutorial, we will simply use `SeldaT` on top of the plain `IO` monad.
 `SeldaT` is entered using a backend-specific `withX` function.
 For instance, the SQLite backend uses the `withSQLite` function:

 ```
 main :: IO ()
 main = withSQLite "my_database.sqlite" $ do
-  ...
+  people <- getAllPeople
+  liftIO (print people)

+getAllPeople :: SeldaT IO [Text :*: Int :*: Maybe Text]
+getAllPeople = query (select people)
 ```

 This will open the `my_database.sqlite` database for the duration of the